 Chappelle, one of the 2000s’ biggest breakout comedians, has established himself as one of his generation’s most distinct comic voices.
 He rose to fame as a result of the popularity of his Comedy Central sketch show Chappelle’s Show.

-Chappelle, who is heavily influenced by Richard Pryor, advocates harsh honesty when it comes to racism, sexuality, and American culture.
-He is regarded as one of the best stand up comedians when he returned to stand-up comedy after an extended absence in 2013, it was a tremendous relief for comedy lovers all across the world.
+Chappelle, who is heavily influenced by Richard Pryor, advocates harsh honesty when it comes to racism, sexuality, and American culture. when he returned to stand-up comedy after an extended absence in 2013, it was a tremendous relief for comedy lovers all across the world.

 In 2006, Esquire called Chappelle the “comic genius of America,” while a Billboard writer called him “the finest” in 2013.